NEWS

 actor, writer, gorgeous forehead

-Stephen Brower is New York City-based actor, writer, and comedian.
+Stephen Brower is a New York City-based actor, writer, and comedian.
 He made his Broadway debut in the musical Anastasia, and subsequently led the First National Tour as "Dmitry."
 Other tours include Pippin (u/s Pippin), and An American in Paris (Adam).
 He most recently appeared in Des MacAnuff's Broadway-bound revival of The Who's Tommy at the Goodman Theater in Chicago.
-He has a BFA from Texas State University, and is represented theatrically by BRS/Gage.
+In the Spring of 2024, he will originate a role in the new Broadway musical Lempicka (dir.
+Rachel Chavkin), as he continues to develop his own work.

 As a stand-up comedian, Stephen has headlined venues in and around New York City, including Stand Up NY, Broadway Comedy Club, and Club Cumming.

-He’s also avid content creator.
-Stephen writes and produces funny videos on TikTok and Instagram, and has a combined following of over 325K.
+Online, Stephen is an avid content creator.
+Stephen writes and produces funny videos on TikTok and Instagram, and has a combined following of about 375K.
 He regularly works with companies to produce branded content. @stephenbrower

 director